pkgxdev/pkgx/README.md

 > ### Coming Soon
 >
-> * we’ll automatically load and unload completions
+> * we’ll automatically load and unload completions as you change directory
 > * we’ll allow customizations per package for your project

 &nbsp;